Dawn Marie Blake

 About me

-I try my best to make therapy as comfortable and safe and possible and find an approach that works best for you as an individual or couple.
-When I have a better understanding of your particular challenges, we will agree on the aims of our work in therapy, centred on your specific needs.
+My work with couples is centred around the Gottman Method and I initially trained in the person-centred approach.
+I try my best to make therapy as comfortable and safe and possible and explore what works best for you.
+When I have a better understanding of your particular challenges, we will agree on the aims of our work in therapy, centred around your specific needs.

 Training, qualifications & experience